cryptobuks/CoreZpay/README.md

 make install

-Make sure that www-data has permission to execute coreZ on your server or it will not work.
+Make sure that www-data has permission to execute coreZ on your server or it will not work (you will receive a "Permission denied" error).
-You will receive a "Permission denied" error.
-You may need to edit $execCommand in src/CorezPay.php
+You may need to edit/change the $execCommand in src/CorezPay.php

 Important: Change $payoutWalletAddress to match your payout wallet address in src/CorezPay.php

 ### Usage
 See /examples
 Live demo: http://62.77.157.217/coreZ/examples/index.php

+### Update
+03/31/2018 	Added error codes (from CoreZ Core + custom)
+			Minor changes for better class extension

 ### Donations
 Want to help the project?
 You can donate some CRZ to ZrrEJze7MCA1dQmr8KRfFdugUhxQ28Vrtu